mmatteo/legend-analysis-tutorials/testing-enviroment/06-lh5/README.md

 `sto.ls(self, lh5_file, group_path='')`  This works like the ls command in unix.
 It can be used to find what is in the file.
 For example on the raw file we can run `sto.ls(your_file, 'raw/waveform')` to output the parameters within waveform: dt,t0 and values.

-`lh5.Store.read_n_rows(self, name, lh5_file)` this will return the number of waveforms in the file.
+`sto.read_n_rows(self, name, lh5_file)` this will return the number of waveforms in the file.
 Name is the path e.g. raw.

 `lh5.get_lh5_datatype_name(obj)` This tells us the format of the lh5 object.
 You will have to run the read_object command first and then pass the result to this to get the type.
 For example if we run
 ```